yash-tatvic/amplitude-dev-center/includes/sdk-next-gen-mobile-session.md

 When the app enters the foreground, Amplitude tracks a session start, and starts a countdown based on `setMinTimeBetweenSessionsMillis()`.
 Amplitude extends the session and restarts the countdown any time it tracks a new event.
 If the countdown expires, Amplitude waits until the next event to track a session end event.

-Amplitude SDKs don't set user properties to session events directly.
-Instead `identify()` and `setUserId()` update user properties from the SDK.
-The user property state is then aggregated on the backend and associated with events during ingestion based on `device_id` or `user_id`.
+Amplitude doesn't set user properties on session events by default.
+To add these properties, use `identify()` and `setUserId()`.
+Amplitude aggregates the user property state and associates the user with events based on `device_id` or `user_id`.

 If they would like to not sync user properties on these events we have an option of setting "$skip_user_properties_sync": true on the event, and this will stop us from syncing properties on that event in particular.